Zinbo/software-dev-repository/content/posts/SoftwarePrinciples/index.md

 if you don't want to put it in the same class you can refactor to add it into a seperate class.

 Can negate the anti-pattern of exposing setters for every parameter we pass in.

+Creates objects in a stepwise manner without knowing or caring how those objects are constructed.
+Instead of constructing an object directly (or via a factory), you instantiate a Builder and let it create the object on your behalf.
+Builders are particularly useful for initializing objects that require multiple constructor parameters, especially parameters of the same or similar types.

+Not only is the object initialization much clearer and easier to understand, but initialization parameters can be easily added and removed.
+Certain parameters can be mandatory, and the others can be made optional with default values.

+Simpler initialization is one use for builders.
+Sometimes it’s also useful to create a hierarchy of builders.
+At the top of the hierarchy is an abstract builder class that defines the methods for initializing the different parts of an object.
+Concrete subclasses override these methods to build the object in different ways.
+For example, a generic document builder would expose abstract methods like addHeading and addParagraph, which would be implemented by different subclasses to create HTML documents, PDF documents, and so on.

+Use Builder when objects are complex to construct and are constructed in several steps.
+Otherwise, Abstract Factory may be simpler to use.

 #### Comparison
 Builder